LoaiSaadi/AVL-Tree-Operations-and-Queries/README.md

-##### AVL Tree Operations and Queries
+# AVL Tree Operations and Queries
-# This document explores the functionalities of AVL trees, detailing their operations and associated time complexities.
+###### This document explores the functionalities of AVL trees, detailing their operations and associated time complexities.
 AVL trees are a self-balancing binary search tree where the height difference between the left and right subtrees of any node is at most one, ensuring efficient operations.

-### Table of Contents
+### Operations

 ## 1) Insertion (x)
 • Description: Adds a new node with key x to the AVL tree.